LearnBoost/cluster/docs/api.md

    - `closing`.
 When master is gracefully shutting down
    - `close`.
 When master has completed shutting down
    - `worker killed`.
 When a worker has died
+   - `worker exception`.
+Worker uncaughtException.
+Receives the worker and exception object
    - `kill`.
 When a `signal` is being sent to all workers
    - `restarting`.
 Restart requested by REPL or signal.
 Receives an object which can be patched in order to preserve plugin state.